 The estimates set by the Revenue Estimating Conference were the first attempt to quantify the damage done to Louisiana’s tax collections by the COVID-19 disease and the widespread shuttering of businesses in the pandemic.

 The conference dropped the income forecast for the budget year beginning July 1 by about $165 million in tax and fee dollars dedicated to specific agencies and $868 million in general tax collections used across the state budget.

-Louisiana has two separate problems depressing state tax collections: widespread unemployment and shuttered businesses from the virus outbreak and a resulting steep decline in oil prices worsened by an international feud.
+Louisiana has two separate problems depressing state tax collections: widespread unemployment and shuttered businesses from the virus outbreak and a resulting steep decline in oil prices that has been worsened by an international feud.
 More than 310,000 people have qualified for unemployment benefits, according to the labor department.

 “There’s no crisis we’ve had that even comes close to this,” said Greg Albrecht, the Legislature’s chief economist.
 He added: “This is a (Hurricane) Katrina-sized downgrade in the forecast.”

 It’s unclear how much federal coronavirus aid can help fill gaps, because of limits on the money.

 Albrecht and Manfred Dix, the chief economist for Gov. John Bel Edwards’ administration, cautioned that their figures used to build the estimates were highly uncertain because it was difficult to determine how long the economic shutdown could last and when consumer confidence will return.

 “People have to feel comfortable going out.
 I went to the store this weekend, and if this is the new norm, it sucks,” Albrecht said.